Poor interpretation of CTG can result in stillbirth and brain injury8 Sep 2022 | Jodi Newton

 When the CTG is abnormal, further investigations should be undertaken to decide whether delivery of the baby should be brought forward dependent on the diagnosis of the fetal and maternal condition.
 Sometimes these investigations will prove reassuring to the clinicians but the window for making the judgment call on delivery can be very short, as in cases where the fetus is in distress.
 Every minute between identifying an abnormality, decision-making and delivery can make a difference to whether the baby survives and the condition in which they are born.

-One of the most worrying patterns is known as an “acute bradycardia”, where the CTG notes a drop in heartrate for over three minutes.
+One of the most worrying patterns is known as “acute bradycardia”, where the CTG notes a drop in heart rate for over three minutes.
 In these situations, an obstetrician should be summonsed urgently and often rapid preparations are made for delivery, particularly if the bradycardia lasts for 9 minutes or more.

 Limitations of CTG

-CTG came into use from the 1960’s.
+CTG came into use in the 1960s.
 Before this technology was introduced, there was little that clinical staff could tell about the health of the fetus.
 Having the benefit of such advanced technology was seen as a positive with the hope that there would be better outcomes for babies.
 It was hoped that incidences of cerebral palsy would be reduced.

 The evidence, however, has shown that CTG had only a minor benefit in avoiding the rate of cerebral palsy and stillbirth.
 That is partly due to the problem that CTG reading is not straightforward and requires training and experience and also human factors mean that in busy wards, or with an under-trained doctor or midwife, they are prone to either fail to observe the CTG carefully or interpret it incorrectly.
 A common problem is where the CTG picks up in error the heartrate of the mother and not the baby.
 Also, the transducer can lose signal due to the probe being inadequately placed.
 The CTG which shows a rarer abnormal pattern can also be missed by less experienced staff.
 These are all examples of where clinicians may be falsely reassured that the fetus is in good health.
 This means CTG has a relatively high false-positive rate.